agtransak/TransakFlutterSample/README.md

-# transak_flutter_sample
+# TransakFlutterSample

-A new Flutter project to showcase Transak widget implementation using webview_flutter package.
+A new Flutter project to showcase Transak widget implementation using **webview_flutter** package.